Caring for the Inner Child

 In an ideal world, our younger selves would have been born into hearing positive messages from our mothers.
 We would have heard her whispering these messages to us as early as in utero and felt seen and met and loved unconditionally for who we are from when we were born and into adulthood.

-However, for most of us, our own mothers carry the wounds of their mothers, and most often were not able to fully meet our needs, and offer a secure attachment from which to start life.
-This in turn passed on wounding to us, and created a multitude of different defense systems and developmental trauma from which to navigate the world with.
+However, for most of us, our own mothers carry the wounds of their mothers, and most often, were not able to fully meet our needs, and offer a secure attachment from which to start life.
+This, in turn, passed on wounding to us and created a multitude of different defence systems and developmental trauma from which to navigate the world with.

 The Positive Mother messages: